2022-cs244/2022-cs244.github.io/index.md

 Is class participation based solely on attendance?
 No. Attendance is a necessary but not sufficient condition for good class participation.
 We will not take official roll during lecture, but because we make the effort to know everyone in the class we will notice if a student is frequently absent.
 Beyond attendance, we evaluate class participation by observing how prepared students are to discuss the covered paper when they come to class.

-You may be sick, have to take some time to deal with family or personal matters, may have internet problems, and so on.
+You may be sick, have to take some time to deal with family or personal matters, may have problems with other classes, and so on.
 We will excuse absences, but please let us know about them in advance or as soon possible afterwards.
 If there's anything we can do to help you or accomodate your learning, please let us know!

 # Programming Assignments